-So, on this model, we can disrupt the system by making doxa explicit and available for contestation, by challenging orthodoxy and making what was mere heterodox opinion a new orthodoxy, or an entrenched part of doxa (Ewick and Silbey 1995; 1999; 2003).
+So, on this model, we can disrupt the system by making doxa explicit and available for contestation, by challenging orthodoxy and making what was mere heterodox opinion a new orthodoxy, or an entrenched part of doxa [Ewick and Silbey 1995; 1999; 2003].

 However, there are several limitations to this model.
-First, Bourdieu seems to include in doxa both "what goes without saying and what cannot be said for lack of an available discourse" (1972/1977, 170).
-There is reason, however, to distinguish doxa from what cannot be said or comprehended, i.e., the culturally unintelligible.
-We want to allow, for example, that in some cases what lies outside of the universe of discussed and undiscussed is, in a sense, forced into cultural intelligibility - either as doxa, heterodoxy, or orthodoxy - but only through a process of
+First, Bourdieu [1972: 170] seems to include in doxa both 'what goes without saying and what cannot be said for lack of an available discourse'.
+There is reason, however, to distinguish doxa from what cannot be said or comprehended, that is, the culturally unintelligible.
+We want to allow, for example, that in some cases what lies outside of the universe of discussed and undiscussed is, in a sense, forced into cultural intelligibility-either as doxa, heterodoxy, or orthodoxy-but only through a process of distortion, and so is not fully, or aptly, disclosed [Spivak 1988].
+For example, in some social contexts forms of lesbian